 Epilepsy patients may need to adjust certain elements of their lifestyle, such as recreational activities, education, occupation or transportation, in order to accommodate the unpredictable nature of their seizures, according to the Mayo Clinic.

-Nonetheless, many epilepsy patients can still lead healthy and socially active lives, especially by educating themselves and the people around them of the facts, misconceptions and stigma surrounding the disease.
+Nonetheless, many epilepsy patients can still lead healthy and socially active lives, especially after educating themselves and the people around them about the facts, misconceptions and stigma surrounding the disease.